 Commander Sir Archibald Southby: Will my Right Honourable Friend bear in mind that in the Springtime, ladies are rather inclined to think about hats?

 All being said, to suggest that cohesion was never positive would be wrong.
-As mixed-sex service increased during the War, attitudes towards ATS personnel progressed in kind.
-In some cases, views increased from thirty percent approval towards participation amongst servicemen to seventy.13 In the long term, the importance of the ATS comes from how the greater the amount of ‘women’s representation in the armed forces the more liberal the ideology of the political leadership’ that would eventually make the legislative changes needed to enforce and consolidate greater social change.14
+As mixed-sex service increased during the War, attitudes toward ATS personnel progressed in kind.
+In some cases, views towards participation amongst servicemen increased from thirty percent approval to seventy.12

 Participation: Marching towards modernity

 In 1949, Britain decided to follow the American system by creating its own Woman’s Royal Army Corps (WRAC).
 This was modelled in direct parallel to the (male) British Army and in succession to the ATS.13 However, although titled a corps, the WRAC was an independent entity with a separate rank structure (until eventual alignment in the 1950s).
 Women were seconded to British Army to perform administrative duties only.14